 It took about two days for the first mold to show up- which was on the wet piece.

 We waited weeks for any mold to show up on any of the other pieces, but it didn’t.
 This is why we recommend using fresh bread without preservatives.

 We finally gave up on waiting for any more mold to grow and threw it out.

-Monkey was surprised that the wet bread grew mold first, but she thought it was interesting that mold grows faster in damp, warm conditions.
+The kids were surprised that the wet bread grew mold first, but she thought it was interesting that mold grows faster in damp, warm conditions.

 After observing the results, I had the kids fill out a STEM reflection worksheet.